Bisha'a: Legitimacy

-The Bisha'a was illegal under British Mandate rule, though numerous accounts of the performance of the ritual are documented in the records of the Foreign Office The Bisha'a is illegal under the Israeli judicial system.
-It is also inconsistent with some interpretations of the Sharia, rules of Islam, being an old ritual passed on by Bedouins from pre-Islamic times.
+The Bisha'a was illegal under British Mandate rule, though numerous accounts of the performance of the ritual are documented in the records of the Foreign Office.
+The Bisha'a is illegal under the Israeli judicial system.
+It is also inconsistent with some interpretations of Sharia, Islamic law, being an old ritual passed on by Bedouins from pre-Islamic times.
 Most Arab states thus denounce the Bisha'a.
 The practice is getting rarer, with more and more Bedouins preferring standard courts of law for enactment of justice.